Phaze1D/code-challenge/README.md

 ## Architecture

-The main architecture of this app can be example with 3 simple files, and 2 simple folders.
+The main architecture of this app can be explained with 3 simple files, and 2 simple folders.

+> files
 ```
 [ComponentName].tsx
 [ComponentName].ui.tsx
 [ComponentName].styles.ts
 ```

-> files
+> folders
 ```
 controllers
 components
 ```
-> folders